jacquelynfambrough/awfulix/README.md

 *better errors gem
 *HTTParty gem

+##Installation of steps##
-##Installation of steps for the app itself and any dependencies: there are a few gems that are being used in this app, which i have inserted into the Gemfile, so if you fork and clone this to run the app locally from your computer, just run bundle install.
+there are a few gems that are being used in this app, which i have inserted into the Gemfile, so if you fork and clone this to run the app locally from your computer, just run bundle install.

 ##You can find my  user stories, wireframes, and ERD on my Trello board: https://trello.com/b/uD6wByXp/project-3-awfulix